 How does laser skin resurfacing work?

-It's all about using beams of light.
-Your surgeon uses the laser to send short, concentrated pulsating beams of light at irregular skin.
+It's all about using beam of light.
+Your surgeon uses the laser to send short, concentrated pulsating beam of light at irregular skin.
 This removes unwanted, damaged skin in a very precise manner one layer at a time.

 The laser beam used in laser resurfacing will remove your outer layer of skin, called the epidermis.
 It simultaneously heats the underlying skin, called the dermis.
 This action works to stimulate growth of new collagen fibres.
-As the treated area heals, the new skin that forms is smoother and firmer.
+As the treated area heals, the new skin that forms is smooth and firm.